 In any case, consider your needs when you’re shopping around for a sharpening stone.
 A soft, delicate, and heavy wet stone sharpening kit would be a bad choice if you’re going on an ultra-light, multi-day hike.
 And a relatively rough pocket stone like a Lansky puck would be a poor choice if you want to hone your axe to a razor-sharp state at home.
 As always, choose the tool that will meet your needs!

-Now lets get into the best axe sharpening stones you can get in 2019.
+Now lets get into the best axe sharpening stones you can get.
 I selected these specific sharpening stones to make sure that all three types of sharpening stones were represented.